Eonil/DataSignalGraph.Swift/README.md

 -	`ArrayStorage`				A multiple index/value pair storage.
 Index is treated as a specialized key.

-There are utility classes you will eventuall need for them.
+There are utility classes you will eventually feel need for them.

 -	`SignalMap`								Maps a source signals into destination signals.
 -	`SignalFilter`							Filters to select a subset of signals.

-These are utility classes for state-ful signals.
+Also for state-ful signals.

--	`ArrayEditor`							Provides array-like interface to a `ReplicatingArrayStorage`.
--	`DictionaryFilteringDictionaryStorage`	Maps a dictionary signal into a filtered subset of itself.
+-	`DictionaryFilteringDictionaryStorage`	Provides a filtered subset from signals from a dictionary.
--	`DictionarySortingArrayStorage`			Maps a dictionary signal into a sorted array.
+-	`DictionarySortingArrayStorage`			Provides a sorted array from signals from a dictionary.
--	`ArraySignalMap`						Maps all values in the array signals into another type.
+-	`ArraySignalMap`						Maps all values in array signals into another type.
 -	`StateHandler`							Provides simplified predefined state event handling points.